This is a women only post and is exempt under schedule 9 part 1 of the Equality Act 2010.

 The Farr Centre

 Worksop, Notts S80 1LR

 Applications will not be accepted by email or fax.
-You must send a hard copy by post.
+You must send a hard copy by post or by hand.

 Please note that application will not be accepted by CV.